ECASLab/cynq/docs/GettingStarted.md

 * `bitstream` is the path to the .bit file (bitstream)
 * `xclbin` is the path to the .xclbin file.
 You can use the one in `third-party/resources/default.xclbin`.

 3) Create the DMA instances to move the data.
-This is intended for designs that uses AXI4-Stream.
+This is intended for designs that use AXI4-Stream.

 ```c++
 constexpr int kDmaAddress = 0xa0010000;